 Spiritual, Moral, Social, and Cultural (SMSC) Development at St Mary’s

-Our Christian vision - Aspiring, nurturing, flourishing; together Shining Light - guides our commitment to Spiritual, Moral, Social, and Cultural (SMSC) development, ensuring that children grow into compassionate, reflective, and responsible individuals who positively contribute to the world around them.
+Our Christian vision - Aspiring, nurturing, flourishing; together shining a light - guides our commitment to Spiritual, Moral, Social and Cultural (SMSC) development.
+We believe that it is an essential part of our growth with significant importance in helping us to make connections with ourselves and others in order to shine our light.
+At St Mary's we seek to ensure that children grow into compassionate, reflective and responsible individuals, who positively contribute to the world around them.

-Our approach to SMSC is woven into every aspect of school life—from our curriculum and collective worship to our relationships, enrichment experiences, and leadership opportunities.
-We strive to provide an education that goes beyond academics, nurturing children’s personal development so they leave St Mary’s confident, kind, and ready to make a difference.
+Our approach to SMSC is woven into every aspect of school life - from our curriculum and collective worship to our relationships, enrichment experiences and leadership opportunities.
+We strive to provide an education that goes beyond academics, nurturing children’s personal development so they leave St Mary’s confident, kind and ready to make a difference by shining their light.

 Spiritual Development

-We encourage children to develop a sense of awe and wonder about the world, reflect on big questions of life and faith, and appreciate that all people are unique and valued in God’s eyes.
-Through prayer, worship, and exploration of beliefs, children grow in their understanding of themselves and their place in the world.
+We encourage children to develop a sense of awe and wonder about the world, reflect on big questions of life and faith with an open mind, and appreciate that all people are unique and valued in God’s eyes.
+Spiritual development at our school focuses on making connections with ourselves, others, the world and with God.

 Moral Development

-Guided by our Christian values of friendship, compassion, perseverance, and trust, we help children develop a strong moral compass.
+Guided by our Christian values of friendship, compassion, courage, forgiveness, trust and perseverance, we help children develop a strong moral compass.
 Pupils learn to make responsible choices, show integrity, and stand up for what is right, treating others with respect and kindness.

 Social Development

 We create opportunities for children to work together, build positive relationships, and develop leadership skills.
-Whether through school council, buddy systems, community projects, or pupil-led initiatives, we empower children to contribute positively to our school and wider society.
+Whether through our councils, Year 6 Positions of Responsibilities, family groups, peer mediators, community projects, or pupil-led initiatives, we empower children to contribute positively to our school and wider society.

 Cultural Development